MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 1. Go to [Microsoft Edge Origin Trials](https://developer.microsoft.com/microsoft-edge/origin-trials).

-   To sign up for the Ad Selection API origin trial, you must instead use the old [Microsoft Edge Origin Trials](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/) portal, which is at Github.io.
-See [Sign up for the Ad Selection API](../web-platform/ad-selection-api.md).
+   To sign up for the Ad Selection API origin trial, instead see [Sign up for the Ad Selection API](../web-platform/ad-selection-api.md).

 1. Select an active trial.